AIA Billing by Trade

 FAQ: AIA Billing by Industry

-Pay applications usually get rejected when prior billing does not tie out cleanly, stored materials are unclear, change orders are not reflected consistently, retainage is handled differently from one period to the next, or the summary does not match the continuation detail.
+Pay applications usually get rejected when prior billing does not tie out cleanly, stored materials are unclear, change orders are not reflected consistently, retainage is handled differently from one period to the next, or the G702-style summary does not match the G703-style continuation detail.

-This hub currently includes detailed AIA-style billing guides for concrete contractors, drywall contractors, electrical contractors, HVAC contractors, plumbing contractors, and roofing contractors.
+This hub includes detailed AIA-style billing guides for concrete contractors, drywall contractors, electrical contractors, HVAC contractors, plumbing contractors, and roofing contractors.

 Build Cleaner Pay Apps for the Way Your Trade Actually Works